Thailand Medical Tourism

-Walking around Chiang Mai, you pass by a lot of clinics advertising everything from botox to face lifts - even specialized surgeries like a tummy tuck, cost half the price from getting it done in Europe (US prices of a tummy tuck).
+Walking around Chiang Mai, you pass by a lot of clinics advertising everything from botox to face lifts - even specialized surgeries like a tummy tuck, cost half the price from getting it done in Europe.

 How about you?
 Have you done anything like this last time you were in Thailand?